Create a CKS cluster

 </Info>

-This window allows direct editing of the Audit Policy configuration file.
+Use this window to edit the Audit Policy configuration file directly.
 Click the **Save** button in the bottom right corner to save the Audit Policy and resume the cluster creation process.

-The Audit Policy is populated with the following settings by default, which can be changed as desired.
+The Audit Policy uses the following default settings, which you can change as needed.

 <Accordion title="Default cluster audit policy">